NativeScript/theme/README.md

 ## Setup

-Clone this repo, and then use the `tns emulate` or `tns run` command to launch the demo app on your device or emulator of choice.
+Clone this repo, and then use the `tns run` command to launch the demo app on your device or emulator of choice.

 ```
-tns emulate ios
+tns run ios

 // or